Boeing suspends testing of long-haul 777X aircraft

 The FAA investigates issues that come up during structural testing of aircraft, the agency said.

+During these tests, the plane is placed under extreme stress to verify its structural strength.
+To check the wings, for example, a system of fasteners are connected which allow examiners to bend them up and down.

+Traditionally, these tests push the aircraft to the breaking point estimated by the manufacturers, and are essential to obtain certification from regulators.

-The suspension of testing comes as Boeing is in the process of completing changes required by regulators to lift a flight ban on the 737 MAX after two crashes that resulted in 346 deaths.
+The suspension of the testing for the 777X comes as Boeing is in the process of completing changes required by regulators on the 737 MAX, which has been grounded worldwide after two crashes that resulted in 346 deaths.

-It´s also a new blow for the 777X, which was originally scheduled to take off on its first flight this summer.
-That date has been postponed until early 2020 by Boeing, due to problems with its General Electric engine.
+Civil aviation authorities have stepped up their inspections since the disasters, most notably the FAA, which has been accused of cozy ties with Boeing.
+In an effort to reinforce its independence, the US regulator has become much more detailed and demanding, according to industry sources interviewed by AFP.

-The aircraft, which can carry 400 to 425 passengers, has already been ordered by eight airlines, including Emirates.
+Boeing´s 777X, which is meant to replace the 777 and can carry 400 to 425 passengers, has already been ordered by eight airlines, including Emirates.

 It is meant to compete with the A350 of European manufacturer Airbus.

+Up until Friday, industry experts had said the first deliveries of the 777X probably would not take place before 2021 because the test flight period and approval process should be extended, due to the delays caused by the engine issue.

-NEW YORK: Boeing has suspended testing on its new long-haul 777X aircraft, the company said Friday, a setback that comes as it battles to rebound from the crisis surrounding the 737 MAX.
+New York: Boeing has suspended testing on its new long-haul 777X aircraft, the company said on Friday, a setback that comes as it battles to rebound from the crisis surrounding the 737 MAX.

 The so-called "final load" tests are part of the aircraft certification process, overseen by inspectors from the Federal Aviation Administration (FAA), and meant to subject the plane to "loads and stresses well beyond normal operational loads," a Boeing spokesman told AFP in an email.